apertium/organisation/Bylaws.md

 	<li>One tenth of the Assembly of Voting Members may propose a motion of censure to overturn the Project Management Committee, which has to be approved by half plus one of the members of the Assembly of Voting Members.</li>
 	<li>The number of members of the Assembly of Voting Members of Apertium does not have any limit.</li>
 	<li>Voting Member status is received by contributing to Apertium and getting sponsorship either by a PMC member or two existing Voting Members.
 Upon fulfillment of these conditions, the PMC will vote whether to grant voting rights.</li>
-	<li>A Voting Member is considered emeritus by their own declaration or by not contributing in any form to the project for over twelwe months.
+	<li>A Voting Member is considered emeritus by their own declaration or by not contributing in any form to the project for over twelve months.
 An emeritus Voting Member may request reinstatement of voting rights from the PMC.</li>
-	<li>The President and the Secretary of the Project Management Committee will also act as President and Secretary of the Assembly of Voting Members.</li>
+	<li>The President of the Project Management Committee will also act as President of the Assembly of Voting Members.</li>
 	<li>The Assembly of Voting Members decides only on subjects proposed by the Project Management Committee.</li>
 	<li>Once submitted to it, the decisions of the Assembly of Voting Members are executive.</li>
 </ol>